Guillaume-Helbecque/Parallel-DFS/baselines/README.md

 The implementations support the following options:
 - `N` is the number of queens;
 - `g` is the number of safety check(s) per evaluation;
-- `m` is the minimum number of elements to offload on GPUs;
+- `m` is the minimum number of elements to offload on GPU devices;
-- `M` is the maximum number of elements to offload on GPUs.
+- `M` is the maximum number of elements to offload on GPU devices;
+- `D` is the number of GPU devices.

 All these values must be positive integers.